isa-ulisboa/opendata_ortosat_2023/README.md

 To obtain the URLs you can use the interactive map at [https://ortos.dgterritorio.gov.pt/ortosat2023/](https://ortos.dgterritorio.gov.pt/ortosat2023/) and copy each link for the sections and color composites that you would like to access.

-The request should be addressed to Manuel Campagnolo (mlc@isa.ulisboa.pt).
-In your formal request, you need to indicate what is your connection to ISA and you need to declare that you will use the data in accordance to the rules in (https://www.dgterritorio.gov.pt/sites/default/files/ficheiros-dgt/Termo_de_utilizacao-OrtoSat2023.pdf).
+The request should be addressed to Manuel Campagnolo (mlc@isa.ulisboa.pt) with subject *ortosat2023 request* and file `ortosat2023_urls.txt` attached.
+In your emails, you also need to indicate (1) what is your association to ISA (student, researcher, professor, etc), (2) what is your `edu.lisboa.pt` email and (3) you need to declare that you will use the data in accordance to the rules in [https://www.dgterritorio.gov.pt/sites/default/files/ficheiros-dgt/Termo_de_utilizacao-OrtoSat2023.pdf](https://www.dgterritorio.gov.pt/sites/default/files/ficheiros-dgt/Termo_de_utilizacao-OrtoSat2023.pdf).
+Then, you will receive a link of a shared folder from which you will be able to download the files.

+---

 The metadata at RNDG is the following:
 - OrtoSat 30 cm - Portugal Continental – 2023